gregwebs/err2/README.md

 ``` go
 x := try.Try1(f())(try.Fmt("annotate"))
 ```

-## Fork

-This is a fork of github.com/lainio/err2 with a different user facing API.
-Internally the panic/recovery mechanism of propagating errors is the same.

-Tracing is handled differently.
-There is no automatic mechanism for printing panics, instead users should create their own standard way of doing this.
-Errors themselves are wrapped up with a stack trace that can be recovered and printed with "%+v".
-The original stack trace printing code is still available under the stackprint module.

-## Structure

-try has the following package structure:
-- The top-level main package try can be imported as try which combines both the try/err3 and try/try packages
-- The `try/err3` package includes declarative error handling functions.
-- The `try/try` package offers error checking functions.
-- The `stackprint` package contains the original code from `err2` to help print stack traces
-- The `assert` package contains the original code from `err2` to help with assertions.

-## Error checks

 The functions `CheckX` and `TryX` are used for checking and handling errors.
 For example, instead of